lextudio/support/services/patching.rst

 * PySNMP, PySMI, snmpsim, and other PySNMP ecosystem components
 * Obfuscar
 * DockPanel Suite
-* Jexus Manager
-* PHP Manager for IIS
+* Jexus Manager and IIS operations
 * reStructuredText for Visual Studio Code
 * Other projects backed by LeXtudio